Plain English Summary

-Each participant will have their tinnitus severity measured before treatment and six weeks after treatment to measure any changes.
+Each participant has their tinnitus severity measured before treatment and six weeks after treatment to measure any changes.
 The measurement tool to be used is the Tinnitus Functional Index, which is sensitive to change over time.
-Treatment will consist of an open-fit hearing aid fitting verified by Real Ear Measurement.
+Treatment consists of an open-fit hearing aid fitting verified by Real Ear Measurement.

 What are the possible benefits and risks of participating?

 The possible benefits of participating are a reduction of tinnitus distress and improved hearing.
 There are no risks to the participants.
 The proposed treatment is identical to current clinical practice over the past 3 years.

 Where is the study run from?

 When is the study starting and how long is it expected to run for?

 The study does not require any funding as the participants undergo the same interventions currently carried out in clinic.

 +44 (0)113 343 1238